fengwang/cumar/ReadMe.md

 }
 ```

-It is also possible to pass argument(s) when calling `cumar::reduce()`, similiar as `cumar::map()`, just put them in the second brackets.
-Below is an example summing up all the elements in the array with and extra element `alpha`
+It is also possible to pass argument(s) when calling `cumar::reduce()`.
+Similiar as `cumar::map()`, just put them in the second brackets.
+Here is an example summing up all the elements in the array with an extra random element `alpha`

 ```
-double alpha = rand()
+double alpha = rand();
 cumar::map()("alpha", alpha)( "[](double a, double b){return a+b+lambda;}" )( A, A+n );
 ```

 ### More examples

-Please the test files located under folder `./test`
+Please refere to the files located under folder `./test`.